 Outside these steps, your emotional health can also benefit from the following.

-Herbal supplements — Strong evidence exists that herbal and mineral-rich supplements may help relieve anxiety and depression.
+Herbal support — Strong evidence exists that herbal and mineral-rich support may help relieve anxiety and depression.
 (23, 24, 25, 26)

 - B complex vitamins